 A Severely Ill Subset

 Unfortunately, treatments appear to almost completely fail in a significant subset of patients After speaking with several prominent ME/CFS physicians Marcia Harmon of the CFIDS Association reported that :

 “It would be wrong to conclude that if patients just work hard enough to find the right combination of all the treatment strategies…. then they’ll get better, or at least substantially improve.
 The bitter, unpalatable reality is that CFS patients can be proactive, they can have a good attitude, they can try various drug and nondrug interventions, and they can still remain ill, even profoundly disabled.”

-ME/CFS physicians (Dr. Teitelbaum, Dr. De Meirleir) report that a subset of ME/CFS patients (@10-20%) dohot report significant improvement no matter what treatments they throw at them.
+ME/CFS physicians (Dr. Teitelbaum, Dr. De Meirleir) report that a subset of ME/CFS patients (@10-20%) fail to significant;ly improve no matter what treatments they receive.
 A 2013 study suggested a significant percentage of patients do not benefit either from coping or pacing.

 While many ME/CFS patients appear to improve over time the danger of relapse is real even in those whose health has improved.
 One group of patients appears to experience huge swings of health.
 Some are well, sometimes for years, only to relapse later.

 While complete recovery can occur it appears to be rare.
 The wide variety of treatments that have produced recovery suggest that ME/CFS is a heterogeneous illness.
 Check out Health Rising’s database of recovery stories here.